emojicode/emojicode.github.io/src/reference/errors.md

 input/output operations, such as when reading a file.

 In case a method, initializer or closure may fail, it should be declared as error-prone.
-Error-proness is indicated using the identifier 🚧 directly before the function’s body.
+Error-proneness is indicated using the identifier 🚧 directly before the function’s body.

 ```syntax